Is It a Break-Up Or a Make-Up?

 The result was something that took me by surprise as well as plunging us both into an unnecessary argument.

 What’s the relationship guide?

-Let's take a look on the holistic level.
+Let’s take a look at the holistic level.

 You’re in a loving partnership, with someone you totally admire, respect and trust.
 A break-up shouldn’t enter your mind, should it?